Bar Harbor Airlines Flight 1808: Investigation

-In its report, the National Transportation Safety Board noted that the controller in Portland used "poor judgment" while assisting the flight.
-However, it concluded that the captain accepted the large course correction and the crew continued flying an unstabilized approach instead of executing a missed approach.
-The flight crew also attempted to stabilize the approach while allowing the plane to fly below the glide slope of the approach.
-The setting on Flight 1808 altimeters may have been incorrect and contributed to the flight crew descending below the published decision height for the approach.
+In its report, the National Transportation Safety Board (NTSB) noted that the controller in Portland used "poor judgment" while assisting the flight.
+However, it concluded that the captain accepted the large course correction and that the crew continued flying an unstabilized approach instead of executing a missed approach.
+The crew also attempted to stabilize the approach while allowing the plane to fly below the glide slope of the approach.
+The altimeter settings may have been incorrect, which could explain why the crew descended below the published decision height for the approach.
 At night and in low visibility, the crew may have been unaware of their true position.

 The NTSB recommended a review of controller procedures for outlying airports without ground radar to align with best practices.
-For example, the 60° turn less than 1 mi from the outer marker for the approach at Auburn was made directed by the Portland controller even though that same maneuver would have violated approach guidelines for radar-assisted arrivals at Portland International Jetport.
-The NTSB further recommended that aircraft-for-hire capable of carrying six or more passengers be equipped with flight recorders.
+For example, the 60° turn less than 1 mi from the outer marker for the approach at Auburn was directed by the Portland controller even though that maneuver would have violated approach guidelines for radar-assisted arrivals at Portland International Jetport.
+The NTSB further recommended that aircraft for hire that were capable of carrying six or more passengers be equipped with flight recorders.